gpadolina/DeepLearning-notes/DeepLearning/Deep learning for Text and Sequences.md

 The main advantage of this method is that it does away with maintaning an explicit word index, which saves memory and allows online encoding of the data (you can generate token vectors right away, before you've seen all of the available data).
 The one drawback of this approach is that it's susceptible to *hash collisions*: two different words may end up with the same hash, and subsequently any machine-learning model looking at these hashes won't be able to tell the difference between these words.

+#### Using word embeddings
+Another popular and powerful way to associate a vector with a word is the use of dence *word vectors*, also called *word embeddings*.
+Whereas the vectors obtained through one-hot encoding are binary, sparse (mostly made of zeros), and very high-dimensional (same dimensionality as the number of words in the vocabulary), word embeddings are low-dimensional floating point vectors (that is, dense vectors, as opposed to sparse vectors).
+Unlike the word vectors obtained via one-hot encoding, word embeddings are learned from data.
+It's common to see word embeddings that are 256-dimensional, 512-dimensional, or 1,024-dimensional when dealing with very large vocabularies.